 - Trauma therapy

 - Separate treatment programs for men and women

 The road to recovery from addiction could get bumpy.
 A 12 step recovery program offers you the best chance to stay on the smooth part of the road.
 Before you can worry about that, you need to get treatment for your addiction.
-At Serenity House Detox, we are ready to help you begin the recovery process.
+At Serenity House Detox & Recovery, we are ready to help you begin the recovery process.
 You need to understand you have an illness and need help.
-When that time comes, call one of our two Florida facilities in West Palm Beach and Fort Lauderdale.
+When that time comes, call one of our two Florida facilities in Jupiter and Fort Lauderdale.
 You can reach one of our staff members by calling us at 866-294-5306.